Teaching (Secondary) Sciences

 Learn from the best

 Deakin's Education staff have many years of combined industry experience, and are leaders in their research fields.

 The course places great emphasis on industry experience and innovative teaching practices, and has a strong focus on integrating the traditional disciplines with vocational education and training.

-The course includes 80 days of supervised school experience.
+The course includes supervised school experience.
 Some of this experience may take place in non-school settings, consistent with current directions advocated by the Victorian Institute of Teaching.